Seal pelts. Who buys them and how are they used?

 Who processes the pelts and how?

 The processing of the pelts requires more than a month and involves several steps.
 Each pelt is approximately 3-4 feet long by 2-3 feet wide.
 The usual process involves soaking them in brine for several weeks and then tanning them, but the pelts can be stored for several months in brine without any degradation.
-Some of the pelts are also dyed.
-After the pelts are tanned, they sell them to brokers, who in turn sell them to fur coat and accessory manufacturers in China and other countries in the Far East, Russia, Siberia, and Europe (see table above).
+Many of the pelts are also dyed, primarily dark colors (to hide their identity?).
+After the pelts are tanned, they sell them to brokers, who in turn sell them to fur coat and accessory manufacturers in China and other countries in the Far East, Turkey, and European countries outside the EU (see table above, but note that destinations have changed as a result of seal product import bans).

 The value of the pelt industry

-Atlantic Marine Products also claims that they represent a great value to the community.
+Atlantic Marine Products claimed that they represented a great value to the community.
 An Atlantic Marine Products brochure contends that, in Catalina, "the harvesting and processing of seals forms a community event involving many local residents."
-However, the plant itself only employs about 45 people, in what looks much more like a daily grind than a county fair.
+However, the plant itself only employed about 45 people, in what looked much more like a daily grind than a county fair.

 2008 Price List 04/03/08 from Carino in Canadian dollars